 Turns out, these soft skills are becoming more important, and that puts many millennials at a disadvantage.
 They entered the workforce believing that their technological knowledge was the most important attribute for success.

-Survey after survey indicates that a significant portion of business executives believe the millennial workforce needs additional training in soft skills including everything from communication in all forms (email etiquette to spelling, grammar as well as oral communications) to business etiquette and that catch-all category, “professionalism.”
+Survey after survey indicates that a significant portion of business executives believe the millennial workforce needs additional soft skills training including everything from communication in all forms (email etiquette to spelling, grammar as well and oral communications) to business etiquette and that catch-all category, “professionalism.”

 Part of the challenge is that organizations, enamored with the hard skills that millennials bring to the workplace, did not realize the gap was so significant until there was a critical mass of millennials working in their organizations.